-Overall, I conclude that by connecting the largest economic centers, the GQ had achieved relatively large aggregate effects at a moderate cost, i.e. there were net gains from the GQ.
-Taking into account the construction costs, the additional net gains of the counterfactual are small.
-However, the counterfactual network also includes the intermediate-sized cities and thereby reaches into more districts, including the less developed.
-This has important distributional consequences, which will be quantified below.
+Overall, I conclude that by connecting the largest economic centers, the GQ had achieved relatively large aggregate effects at a moderate cost, i.e. there were net gains from the GQ already after one decade.
+In contrast, a counterfactual network that connects intermediate - sized cities does not generate net gains over this period, i.e. the additional aggregate benefits of the counterfactual by 2009 are below the construction costs.
+However, the counterfactual network also connects the intermediate - sized cities and thereby reaches into more districts, including the less developed.
+This has important distributional consequences, which will be discussed below.